kushagramahajan/kushagramahajan.github.io/content/pages/projects.md

 <br>
 <h2>Hand Gesture Detection and Recognition</h2>
 <h4> Mr. Tigi Thomas, Intel Corporation</h4>
-<p>An IP project on sensor based gesture detection and recognition for virtual reality devices and laptops.
+<p>A <b>2M dollar IP project</b> on sensor based gesture detection and recognition for virtual reality devices and laptops.
 My task was data preprocessing, followed by building machine learning models for gesture detection and recognition taking into consideration memory constraints and output latency.
 We tested our system on Google Maps and music system applications by providing gesture controls.</p>

 <br>
 <h2>Matrix completion based imputation for single-cell RNA-seq data [<a href="https://github.com/kushagramahajan/GraphReMgC-scRNAseq">code</a>] [<a href="http://kushagramahajan.me/pdfs/scRNAseqImputationReport.pdf">report</a>]</h2>